Timothy C. Hain, MD Page last modified: May 29, 2013

 The origin of Meniere's disease is presently controversial.
 While in the past, it was felt that plumbing problems (hydrops) in the ear were responsible for the disease, the most current opinion is that the plumbing problems are are just a marker for the Meniere's disease, rather than necessarily being responsible for the symptoms.

 Traditional thinking on the origin of Meniere's disease : The most prevalent opinion is that an acute attack of Meniere's disease results from fluctuating pressure of the fluid within the inner ear.
 A system of membranes, called the membranous labyrinth, contains a fluid called endolymph.
 The membranes can become dilated like a balloon when pressure increases.
 This is called "hydrops".
 One way for this to happen is when the drainage system, called the endolymphatic duct or sac is blocked.
-In some cases, the endolymphatic duct may be obstructed by scar tissue, or may be narrow from birth.
+In some cases, the endolymphatic duct may be obstructed by scar tissue, as in "delayed endolymphatic hydrops", or may be narrow from birth.
 In some cases there may be too much fluid secreted by the stria vascularis.

 Besides a stoppage of drainage pathways, abnormally enlarged fluid pathways into the ear such as the vestibular aqueduct or cochlear aqueduct may also be associated with Meniere's like symptoms.
 Recent evidence is against a relationship between the cochlear aqueduct and MD (Yilmazer et al, 2001).
 Enlarged vestibular aqueducts are one of the most commonly identified inner ear bony malformations in children with sensorineural hearing loss of unknown cause (Oh et al, 2001).
 The vestibular aqueduct extends from the medial wall of the vestibule to the posterior surface of the petrous temporal bone.
 Most persons with enlarged vestibular aqueducts with ear disorders have hearing loss, but occasionally there is an association with vestibular problems (Shessel and Nedzelski, 1992).
 There may be a genetic link between enlarged vestibular aqueduct and Pendred syndrome, which is a congenital thyroid disorder.